-When going through a divorce, one of the most difficult details to resolve is the custody arrangement and visitation schedule.
+When going through a divorce, one of the most difficult details to resolve is the child custody arrangement and visitation schedule.
 We want to shield our children from the damaging effects of divorce or parental separation.
-Co-parenting is ideal but not always possible (especially when one parent is a narcissist or alienating).
+Co-parenting may be ideal, but it’s not always possible, especially when one parent is a narcissist or alienating.
 Parents who can come to mutual agreements on everything else during a divorce may often fight bitterly about visitation and custody.
 The Alexandra Geczi, PLLC team is here to help you navigate these turbulent times to find the best solution for your family.

 Determining Child Custody

 There are many factors that may be considered when determining child custody.
 In an ideal situation, both parents will be able to work out an arrangement that is acceptable for everyone.
 This helps to keep stress and fighting to a minimum, which is important for the children.
 When this is not possible, however, the following factors may be taken into account by mediators or judges:

 - Location of each parent